Hi,What is the predicted state of the Thailand floods in late December to early January? Will it be safe for travel during that time?

 I really don't think that you have anything to be concerned about, have a great time in this fantastic country and don't forget to visit the North!

-Marc. almost 7 years ago
+Marc. about 7 years ago